 Brandeis University is committed to increasing the awareness of and to preventing sexual and relationship violence.
-All incoming students and new employees are provided with training mean to help prevent rape, acquaintance rape, sexual assault, domestic violence, dating violence, and stalking before it occurs.
+All incoming students and new employees are provided with training meant to help prevent rape, acquaintance rape, sexual assault, domestic violence, dating violence, and stalking before it occurs.
 This includes a clear statement that Brandeis prohibits such acts, their definitions, the definition of consent, options for bystander intervention, information about risk reduction, and our policies and procedures for responding to these incidents.
+New employees are also presented this information in person during the New Employee Orientation.
 Ongoing prevention and awareness campaigns are also offered throughout the year.
 These programs include but are not limited:

-Ongoing passive campaigns in most campus restrooms to raise awareness of resources for survivors and their loved ones
+• Ongoing passive campaigns in most campus restrooms to raise awareness of resources for survivors and their loved ones

-- Domestic Violence Awareness Month programming in October, changes annually but can include programs such as The Red Flag Campaign - Sexual Assault Awareness Month programming in April, changes annually but can include programs such as Take Back the Night and Denim Day - Providing additional training and programming for other students and employees as needed and on request - The Undergraduate orientation program sponsored Speak About It for all incoming undergraduate students in January and August of 2018.
+- Domestic Violence Awareness Month programming in October, changes annually but can include programs such as The Red Flag Campaign - Sexual Assault Awareness Month programming in April, changes annually but can include programs such as Take Back the Night and Denim Day - Providing additional training and programming for other students and employees as needed and on request - The Undergraduate orientation program sponsored Speak About It for all incoming undergraduate students in January and August of 2019.
 This program incorporates improvisation, humor, education, and audience interaction to provide a provocative look at dating, sex, and the core issue of consent.
-Additionally, full-time staff members and student leaders of the Prevention, Advocacy and Prevention Center (PARC) spoke to all new students in January and August 2018.
+Additionally, full-time staff members and student leaders of the Prevention, Advocacy and Prevention Center (PARC) spoke to all new students in January and August 2019.
 PARC educated students on the 5 D's of bystander behavior as well as the resources it offers all students at Brandeis.
 The Brandeis community values and appreciates the actions of proactive students.
-Where students learn how the smallest actions can make the greatest difference to friends and peers. - The Office of Graduate Student Affairs worked with the Office of Prevention Services to provide an in person training, "Consent Matters," to all incoming graduate students during orientation, and required all graduate students with teaching responsibilities to attend a training on being a responsible reporter under Title IX. - The Office of Human Resources conducts new employee orientations for all staff and faculty employees that covers Brandeis' Non-Discrimination and Harassment policies/Title IX/Campus SaVE and preventing sexual harassment (PSH) awareness training. - Community Living training included Being and Active Bystander at Brandeis where Community Advisers were briefed on Title IX and how it applies to sexual assault and misconduct, as well as their roles as mandated reporters within the residence halls.
+Where students learn how the smallest actions can make the greatest difference to friends and peers. - The Office of Graduate Student Affairs worked with the Office of Equal Opportunity (OEO) and the Prevention, Advocacy and Resource Center (PARC) to provide in-person trainings to all incoming graduate students during Orientation.
+The OEO training focused on Brandeis policies and procedures regarding any form of discrimination or harassment, including those that fall under Title IX; and PARC's training was on being a pro-social bystander.
+Graduate Student Affairs also worked with OEO to provide required training for all graduate students with teaching responsibilities on being a responsible reporter under Title IX during TA Orientation. - The Office of Human Resources, in conjunction with the Office of Equal Opportunity, conducts new employee orientations for all staff and faculty employees that covers Brandeis' Non-Discrimination and Harassment policies/Title IX/Campus SaVE and preventing sexual harassment (PSH) awareness training. - Community Living training included bystander, discrimination, harassment, and sexual misconduct training where they were briefed on Title IX, the Brandeis Office of Equal Opportunity and Prevention Advocacy and Resource Center.
+Each Community Advisor has a mandated reporter sign outside of their individual bedroom door.
 There were also presentations about the University conduct system on documentation of incidents and reporting; and presentations from the Department of Public Safety, and Human Resources.
-All CAs posted information on their bulletin boards about resources.
+All CAs posted information on their bulletin boards and throughout their buildings about all of these campus resources.